GregS1t/GregS1t.github.io/_posts/2022-05-22-First_mag5_marsquake.md

 ---
-title:  "First magnitude 5 earthquake “heard” on Mars"
+title:  "First magnitude 5 earthquake 'heard' on Mars"
 layout: post
 ---

 A "Marsquake" with an estimated magnitude of 5 shook the Red Planet on the night of 04/05/2022.
 The French SEIS instrument, deployed on the ground by NASA's InSight lander, had a front-row seat.
 Our teams have transcribed the event in audio.

 ![](https://www.ipgp.fr/wp-content/uploads/2023/06/bcp_insight-seisme-magnitude5-spectrogramme_1920-accroche-1571x711.jpg)